gaoming96/TorchFlow/README.md

 In RNN, we introduce the char-level input (every character is encoded into a vector).
 Now, each word is encoded into a number.
 We can turn this number into a vector by one-hot encoding, but the vocabulary size is too big and one-hot doesn't have Dristributed representation (mathematical vector property).
 Hence, we use NN to learn the latent word vector itself (embedding).

+1. NGram (PT)
+2. Skip-gram with negative sample (TF)
+3. tag_word (PT)

 We introduce several similar word2vec methods: NGram, CBOW and Skip-Gram.

 Also, since vocabulary size is too big, using ordinary softmax (MLP) costs time.
 We introduce hierarchy tree and negative sampling to solve the problem.

+In the third tutorial, we combine word embedding with LSTM model.
+Always, we use word embdding as the first layer.

 ### NGram (PT)
 We introduce several similar word2vec methods: NGram, CBOW and Skip-Gram.